churnikov/churnikov.github.io/_posts/2022-11-10-sköldpaddan-or-moving-to-sweden.md

 to come inside so we could say our goodbyes properly.
 She didn't hear me; she was sobbing.
 I asked Tanya to watch our belongings and ran into the station.
 We hugged one last time, and I rushed back.
 They were at the fence again.
 I called them, and we agreed to stay in touch.
-As the bus pulled away, I began to cry, a sorrow that lasted for about 20 minutes.
+As the bus pulled away, I also began to cry.

 {% include figure
 image_path="https://blog-image.fra1.cdn.digitaloceanspaces.com/sk%C3%B6ldpaddan-or-moving-to-sweden/SPB/on-the-last-day/IMG_3265.HEIC.jpg"